0455

 The three are combined into a single score by the United Nations Development Programme (UNDP) each year.
 Countries are then ranked into very high, high, medium and low human development categories.

-HDI directly addresses two of the four limitations of GDP per capita.
+HDI directly addresses two of the four limitations of real GDP per head.

 Both health and education matter for living standards in their own right; they are not just inputs to higher future GDP.
 A country with high GDP but poor health and low schooling will have a noticeably lower HDI than its GDP rank suggests.

-HDI is broader than GDP per capita but is not perfect.
+HDI is broader than real GDP per head but is not perfect.

 Explain two ways an event could reduce a country's HDI (4 marks)